-If oil and methanol prices had fallen by 10% compared to actual prices during the year, with all other variables held constant, considering the impact of the derivative contracts in place, post-tax profit for the year would have been lower by US\$ 47,330,000 (post-tax profit would have been lower by US\$ 17,899,000 in 2021 and post-tax loss would have been higher by US\$ 21,014,000 in 2020).
+If oil and gas prices had fallen by 10% compared to actual prices during the year, with all other variables held constant, considering the impact of the derivative contracts in place, post-tax profit for the year would have been lower by US\$ 42,393,000 (US\$ 47,330,000 in 2022 and US\$ 17,899,000 in 2021).

-GeoPark manages part of the exposure to crude oil price volatility using derivatives.
-The Group considers these derivative contracts to be an effective manner of properly managing commodity price risk.
-The price risk management activities mainly employ combinations of options and key parameters are based on forecasted production and budget price levels.

-GeoPark has also obtained credit lines from industry leading counterparties to minimize the potential cash exposure of the derivative contracts (see Note 8).
+GeoPark seeks to partially mitigates its exposure to crude oil price volatility using derivatives by hedging a portion of its production for a limited period going forward.
+The Group uses a combination of options to manage its exposure to commodity price risk, which considers forecasted production and budget price levels, among other factors.
+GeoPark has also obtained credit lines from different counterparties to minimize the potential cash exposure of the derivative contracts (see Note 8).